Appearance

 theme-name, optionaldescription - color-category root —

-color/contrast-model,color/collection-structure,color/palette/count,color/modes/count,color/interactions/count,color/conditions/count - per-mode —
+color/contrast-model,color/collection-structure,color/skip-duplicate-tokens,color/palette/count,color/modes/count,color/interactions/count,color/conditions/count - per-mode —

 color/modes/{name}/seed-color | direction | contrast-factor | chroma-factor - per-entity —

-color/{entityName}/contrast-ratios | level-count | pattern | contrast-step | direction | colors | preview-shape | parents | calculate-on | interactions | conditions.
-All multi-value fields are comma-separated strings (e.g.colors: "Pink Apotheosis, Blue-Action",contrast-ratios: "1, 2.1, 4.8, 8.2"— blank for stepped patterns where the ladder lives oncontrast-step × level-count) - color-category meta —
+color/{entityName}/contrast-ratios | level-count | pattern | contrast-step | direction | colors | user-name | parents | figma-scopes | calculate-on | interactions | conditions.
+Several fields are conditional (e.g.pattern/contrast-steponly when the entity has alevelConfig;directiononly when the entity overrides it;parentsonly for frame / top-layer;calculate-ononly for frame / top-layer).
+All multi-value fields are comma-separated strings (e.g.colors: "pink-apotheosis, blue-action",contrast-ratios: "1, 2.1, 4.8, 8.2"— blank for stepped patterns where the ladder lives oncontrast-step × level-count) - color-category meta —

 seed-colorincolor/meta(per mode)